web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/htmlPlugin.md

 ### Disable JS/CSS minify

-By default, Builder will compresses JavaScript/CSS code inside HTML to optimize product size.
+By default, Builder will compresses JavaScript/CSS code inside HTML during the production build to improve the page performance.
 This ability is often helpful when using custom templates or inserting custom scripts.

 However, when `output.enableInlineScripts` or `output.enableInlineStyles` is turned on, inline JavaScript/CSS code will be repeatedly compressed, which will have a certain impact on build performance.
 You can modify the default minify behavior by modifying the `tools.htmlPlugin.minify` configuration.